- About the Residency

 - Contact For More Information

-In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a new six-year integrated residency program, which residents enter directly from medical school.
-The Residency Review Committee for Thoracic Surgery, the national residency accrediting body, approved the program in July 2009.
+In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a six-year integrated residency program, which residents enter directly from medical school.
 Students at North American medical schools may apply for the program through the Electronic Residency Application Service (ERAS).

-The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program and the general surgery residency that precedes it.
-UNC’s 3-year program is being phased out as residents in the integrated 6-year program fill the early years of the program.
+The new program replaces UNC’s traditional 3-year cardiothoracic surgery residency program, which was preceded by a 5-year general surgery residency.
+UNC’s 3-year program was phased out in 2014.

 The training program is designed to allow progressive resident responsibility at all levels, as the resident gains knowledge and technical ability.
 Emphasis is placed on academic knowledge and accomplishment as well as clinical expertise in patient care.
 Graded responsibility under appropriate attending supervision is delegated to residents based on demonstrated capability.

 Each resident is expected to review the goals and objectives for each rotation.
 When a resident does not meet the goals and objectives for a particular rotation, the resident is counseled by that service, offered advice for remediation, and the resident meets with the program director, where a program for remediation will be determined and will be monitored by the residency program director and the resident's adviser.

 We believe that this tightly focused, comprehensive curriculum will produce better trained cardiothoracic surgeons and will be gratifying to the resident physicians who complete the program.
 Read more about the curriculum and training schedule.